Undescribed taxon

 In taxonomy, an undescribed taxon is a taxon (for example, a species) that has been discovered, but not yet formally described and named.
-The various Nomenclature Codes specify the requirements for a new taxon to be validly described and named.
+The various nomenclature codes specify the requirements for a new taxon to be validly described and named.
 Until such a description has been published, the taxon has no formal or official name, although a temporary, informal name is often used.
 A published scientific name may not fulfil the requirements of the Codes for various reasons.
 For example, if the taxon was not adequately described, its name is called a nomen nudum.
 It is possible for a taxon to be "undescribed" for an extensive period of time, even if unofficial descriptions are published.

-An undescribed species may be referred to with the genus name, followed by "sp"., but this abbreviation is also used to label specimens or images that are too incomplete to be identified at the species level.
+An undescribed species may be referred to with the genus name, followed by "sp.", but this abbreviation is also used to label specimens or images that are too incomplete to be identified at the species level.
 In some cases, there is more than one undescribed species in a genus.
 In this case, these are often referred to by a number or letter.
 In the shark genus Pristiophorus, for example, there were, for some time, four undescribed species, informally named Pristiophorus sp.
 A, B, C and D. (In 2008, sp.
 A was described as Pristiophorus peroniensis and sp.
 B as P. delicatus.)
 When a formal description for species C or D is published, its temporary name will be replaced with a proper binomial name.

+Modern context and challenges

+The discovery of undescribed taxa has accelerated dramatically with advances in molecular biology and the growing use of image-based identifications.
+DNA barcoding and similar molecular techniques have revealed many cryptic species – organisms that appear morphologically identical but are genetically distinct enough to represent different species.
+This has led to a significant increase in the recognition of undescribed taxa within what were previously thought to be single species.

+The scale of undescribed biodiversity is substantial.
+In marine environments alone, while there are over 246,000 formally described species, scientists estimate the total number of species ranges from several hundred thousand to multiple millions.
+The gap between discovery and formal description continues to widen, with estimates suggesting it takes between 13 and 21 years on average from initial discovery of a new species to its formal taxonomic description.
+This delay between discovery and formal description, often called the "taxonomic impediment", is exacerbated by a shortage of taxonomic experts and the time-intensive nature of preparing formal species descriptions.
+As a result, many clearly distinct species remain in an undescribed state for extended periods, known only by temporary names or identifiers.